Case study

 The architecture is independent of the platform underneath.

 Mission House runs on GoHighLevel and Sheets.
-But the architecture — payment channels feed a single tracker, tracker drives a reminder engine, owner gets the Monday digest, day-six handoff — is independent of the platform underneath.
-The same shape applies on top of Buildium, AppFolio, Rentec, DoorLoop, TenantCloud, or whatever else you're running.
+The architecture (payment channels feed centralized tenant data, data drives an alerts engine, owner gets the Monday digest, day-six handoff) is independent of the platform underneath.
+The same shape installs on top of Buildium, AppFolio, Rentec, DoorLoop, TenantCloud, or whatever you run.

 Ready?